akshatgopal/weekday-assignment/README.md

 ### Infinite Scroll

-The platform implements infinite scroll to load additional job listings automatically as the user scrolls down the page.
+The platform implements infinite scroll to load additional job listings automatically as the user scrolls down the page, along with lazy load,ie, once the user reaches at the bottom of the page, only then additional data is loaded from the API call.

 ### Responsive Design